A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Agent Data

-\paragraph{Utility.} Utility measures downstream effectiveness during training or evaluation with synthetic agent data.
-The success rate over $N$ evaluation episodes with binary success indicators $s_i$ taking values of zero or one is defined by the following equation:
+Utility measures downstream effectiveness during training or evaluation with synthetic agent data.
+The success rate over $N$ evaluation episodes with binary success indicators $s_i$ taking values of zero or one is given by the following equation: